voxel51/fiftyone/docs/source/user_guide/using_views.rst

     :meth:`set_field() <fiftyone.core.collections.SampleCollection.set_field>`
-    as described in :ref:`this section <transforming-view-fields>` without the `ftype` argument does not create virtual fields; it simply modifies the existing field or populates an undeclared embedded attribute.
+    as described in :ref:`this section <transforming-view-fields>` without the `ftype` argument does not create virtual fields; it simply modifies the existing field or populates a new undeclared embedded attribute.

 Virtual fields are included in the view's schema, just like regular fields: